BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 *With his brothers forging themselves into more mature and capable warriors, Dori is no longer required to keep as watchful an eye upon them.
 Not needing to hold back to ensure the safety of his kin, Dori can now unleash his full fury upon the legions of Orcs that threaten them, enabling him to keep his brothers safe by other means.*

-Weapon Master — *Dori's deadly skill with weaponry belies his diminutive size and kind-hearted nature.*
+Weapon Master â€” *Dori's deadly skill with weaponry belies his diminutive size and kind-hearted nature.*

 Dori the Dwarf, Champion of Erebor is never considered unarmed, and never suffers the usual -1 penalty to the Duel roll for fighting